reigenatk/RayTracing/README.md

 To [Valerio Formato](https://github.com/valerioformato) + [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw) for [this repo](https://github.com/valerioformato/RTIAW), and [this video](https://www.youtube.com/watch?v=mOSirVeP5lo), respectively.
 I drew a lot of inspiration (perhaps too much inspiration) from them.
 I learned a ton about multithreading, and modern C++ practices that I otherwise wouldn't have.

 And of course, to the author of Ray Tracing In a Weekend, [Peter Shirley](https://github.com/petershirley).

+On a completely unrelated sidenote, this project revealed to me how embarassingly little I know about C++.
+This was my first time trying to integrate a modern library like ImGUI into my project and its comical how many hours it took me to resolve simple linker errors and header file shennaningans.
+I need to practice using more real world code.